anwaaralikhan/ssl/certificate/setup/create_certificates.md

 keypass: The password of a particular key.
 Different keys can have different passwords.
 But there can only be a single storepass.

 Step 2: Generate the Certificate from the Server’s KeyStore.
-B:\JMX\Security>keytool -exportcert -keystore serverkeystore -alias serverkey -storepass serverpass -file server.cer Certificate stored in file <server.cer>
+C:\Certificates\SSL>keytool -exportcert -keystore serverkeystore -alias serverkey -storepass serverpass -file server.cer Certificate stored in file <server.cer>

-1
-2
-B:\JMX\Security>keytool -exportcert -keystore serverkeystore -alias serverkey -storepass serverpass -file server.cer Certificate stored in file <server.cer>
+C:\Certificates\SSL>keytool -exportcert -keystore serverkeystore -alias serverkey -storepass serverpass -file server.cer Certificate stored in file <server.cer>
 The above command will export the public key from the private key that we created in step 1.
 The public key will be exported as a certificate named “server.cer”.